 A very commonly asked question is: ‘Are porcelain pavers slippery?’

 All porcelain pavers supplied by Archatrak meet slip resistance standards established by the ceramics industry – ANSI A326.3 American National Standard Test Method for Measuring Dynamic Coefficient of Friction (DCOF) of Hard Surface Flooring Materials.
 This test requires pavers to achieve a rating of >0.40 on DM236/89 B.C.R.A.
 DCOF.

 However if required for a specific application, this DCOF can be increased to .87 or greater by applying a mildly acidic anti-slip solution that slightly etches the surface, allowing for an increased suction effect between the paver and bottom of shoes when downward pressure is applied.
 This treatment can be effective for increasing the DCOF of dry and wet porcelain pavers but is ineffective when covered with snow or ice, so under such conditions, porcelain pavers can indeed be slippery.

 CoverTec ‘GripTreat’ contains a blend of mild acids that when applied on Archatrak porcelain pavers, can produce Wet DCOF test results of 0.87 – 1.0.
 Higher DCOF can be achieved with a second treatment of ‘GripTreat’.

 Low odor ‘GripTreat’ is UV resistant, cannot be detected on paver surface and will not cause discoloration.
-A single application should last 3-5 years depending on level of foot traffic and cleaning and maintenance methods.
+A single application should last 3-5 years depending on the level of foot traffic and cleaning and maintenance methods.
 Routine cleaning with CoverTec ‘Emerald Floor Maintainer and Cleaner’ or similar products ensures the etched openings on paver surface remain free of dirt and grease, allowing for the suction effect to occur.

 After cleaning pavers with CoverTec ‘SurfaceClean’ and letting them air dry, ‘GripTreat’ takes just 8-10 minutes to complete the etching process when applied between 40-100 deg F. ‘SurfaceClean’ is applied again to neutralize GripTreat and stop the etching process, and once pavers are flushed with clean water they are ready for foot traffic in an hour or less.